apache/paimon/docs/content/how-to/creating-tables.md

 Please **DO NOT** use this mode.
 We recommend using the Paimon Catalog way.
 The current reservation is only for compatibility.
 {{< /hint >}}

 Flink SQL supports reading and writing an external table.
 External Paimon tables are created by specifying the `connector` and `path` table properties.
-The following SQL creates an external table named `MyTable` with five columns, where the base path of table files is `hdfs:///path/to/table`.
+The following SQL creates an external table named `my_table` with five columns, where the base path of table files is `hdfs:///path/to/table`.

 ```sql
 CREATE TABLE my_table (